Revisiting On-Policy Distillation: Empirical Failure Modes and Simple Fixes: Method

 \subsection{Practical stabilization choices}

 \paragraph{Support-set renormalization.} Renormalization is necessary because the objective is evaluated on a truncated support rather than the full vocabulary.
-Without it, optimization can become unstable because the teacher and student mass inside the support is not directly comparable.
+Specifically, we apply a separate softmax over the logits inside the support set, so gradients do not directly propagate to tokens outside this set.
+Without this step, optimization can become unstable because the teacher and student probability masses inside the support are not directly comparable.

 \paragraph{Top-$p$ rollout sampling.} We generate rollouts with top-$p$ sampling.
-Unconstrained sampling occasionally produces extremely low-probability tokens, which in turn creates prefixes where the teacher distribution is less informative and the student distribution is already deteriorating.
+Unconstrained sampling occasionally produces very low-probability tokens, creating prefixes on which the teacher signal becomes less informative and optimization less stable.
 Top-$p$ sampling keeps trajectories closer to typical continuations and makes the teacher signal more reliable.

 \paragraph{Special-token masking.} We mask problematic special tokens to reduce false negatives caused by incompatible tokenization conventions.
-This is an orthogonal engineering fix: in our experiments it materially helps the sampled-token OPD baseline, while our local support objective is much less sensitive to it.
+This is an orthogonal practical fix: it materially helps sampled-token OPD in our experiments, while our local support objective is much less sensitive to it.
 In principle, one could also merge multi-token marker variants or average over equivalent tokenizations, but we do not pursue those tokenizer-specific remedies here because masking is the simplest model-agnostic correction.